evmcnb/quartz-v3/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Something about Quartz isn't working the way you expect
+about: Something about Amethyst isn't working the way you expect
 title: ''
 labels: bug
 assignees: ''